-Users have full control over their accounts and what’s in it.
+Users have complete control over their accounts and what’s in them.
 It’s significantly less restrictive than typical retirement savings apps, many of which only offer a handful of cookie-cutter portfolio options.

 Rocket Dollar’s higher-tier plan also includes cash management options, like debit cards and check writing.
 Top-tier account holders also qualify for priority support and assistance with tax filing.